ShrieempPaste07/finals-reviewer/CSA.md

 27. purpose of printer - [capable of representing data on a paper]
 28. sampling work in signal processing - [converts discrete signals into highs and lows]
 29. hierarchy contribution - [refers to system that are organized in the shape of a pyramid]
-30. NOT an output device - [Monitor]
+30. NOT an input device - [Monitor]

 # MIDTERM
 1. fastest memory in computer that holds info - [Register]